Kalsifer-742/unitn/FOG-fog_and_cloud_computing/notes/lecture_23.md

 Write request example:

-- Client contacts the master, which assigns a lease to one of the chunk servers (no lease for that chunk exists)
+- Client contacts the master, which assigns a lease to one of the chunk servers (no lease if that chunk exists)
   - Master replies with the ID of the primary and secondary chunk servers holding replicas of the chunk
 - Client sends data to all chunk servers holding replicas
   - Chunk servers stores data in internal LRU (Least Recently Used) buffer and send ACK to client